msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/04_leveling_up_your_workflow.md

     - submit Slurm jobs with the right resources per Snakemake rule,
     - cancel the workflow and Slurms jobs using CTRL-C,
-    - keep all slurm jobs log files in a dedicated folder,
+    - keep all slurm jobs log files in a dedicated folder.
-    - and make sure Snakemake reports Slurm jobs failures.

 !!! question "Exercise"

     Run the snakemake workflow with Slurm jobs then use `scancel JOBID` to cancel some Slurm.
-See how Snakemake reacts with and without the `status.py` script.
+See how Snakemake reacts.

 ## 4.2 Pull out parameters